raganwald/raganwald.github.com/index.md

 completed on time and was successful.*
 —John MacMIllan, Software Architect, IBM Canada Research Lab

-I was PagerDuty's hands-on lead for the [insights] and [operational review] features, and the launch of [response mobilizer].
+In addition to my responsibilities as the principal engineer for Incident Management, I was PagerDuty's hands-on lead for the [insights] and [operational review] features, and the launch of [response mobilizer].
 I wrote working prototypes of highly concurrent liveness, [recent changes], advanced scheduling, and other strategic functionality.
 I was also the hands-on technical product manager for [JProbe Threadalyzer], the first tool to perform predictive and actual deadlock and data race detection on Java servers, and in 1994, I shipped [nCrypt Light], a message encryption tool for the Apple Newton.

 I've led development of web applications that manage NGOs, sales teams, live business model design, and other SMB-scale work.
 I've led development of ING (USA)'s web banking, and shipped features on GitHub's web flow.[^ing][^GitHub][^more]